dscamiss/blog/content/posts/attention-explicit.md

 ## Introduction

-In this post, we derive an explicit formula for the gradient of the standard attention map.
-Then, we numerically verify the formula's correctness using `gradcheck()`.
+In this post, we derive an explicit formula for the gradient of the scaled dot-product attention map.
+Then, we numerically verify the formula's correctness using PyTorch's `gradcheck()` function.

 <!--more-->